virio-andreyana/data-science-for-esm/data-science-for-esm/13_build_YO_content.md

     ~~~markdown
     push:
       branches:
-      - stanford
+      - **stanford**
     ~~~

-- in the `data-science-for-esm/_toc.yml` file, a sequence of files to be included in the GitHub Page is defined, thereafter displayed in the menu, located on the left side of the page
+- in the `data-science-for-esm/_toc.yml` *file*, a sequence of files to be included in the GitHub Page is defined, thereafter displayed in the menu, located on the left side of the page
 - on preexisting knowledge disseminating the gained expertise by OET, and TU Berlin, to help .
 Welcome to the website accompanying the course [Data Science for Energy System Modelling][4].
 This course is being developed by [Dr. Fabian Neumann][5] and offered as part of the curriculum of the [Department of Digital Transformation of Energy Systems at TU Berlin][6].

 In the your own forked repository `owner/data-science-for-energy-system-modelling`, please go to the **Settings** -> **Pages**. in the GitHub Page, go to the Branch section, and change the selection from None to `main`, or any branch other than `gh-pages`.
 Once the branch has been selected, in a manner of minutes a custom